vcaquant/modal_system_with_zustand/README.md

 }, [setOpenModal]);
 ```

+> [!NOTE]
-For the try/catch you have to set isPromised to true in modalDescription in your modal file.
+> For the try/catch you have to set isPromised to true in modalDescription in your modal file.

 ### Step 5: Run your app